 You can pay back the merchant cash advance by using your monthly payment sales, as they come to you.
 This means that you will be paying a fixed percentage of every sale that you score, rather than paying fixed monthly payments.

-Let’s imagine a situation, where you have poor revenue generation immediately following the process of acquiring a loan.
+Let’s imagine a situation, where you have poor revenue generation immediately following the process of acquiring funding.
 Your revenue streams are not where you would want them to be, and your business suffers as a result.
-Not only do you have to use the limited revenue for funding operations, but also have to pay a fixed payment back on the loan.
+Not only do you have to use the limited revenue for funding operations, but also have to pay a fixed payment back on the funding.
 This setting can mess your business up and can lead you into a vulnerable state.

-The percentage your lending agency charges you on the merchant cash advance can be anywhere around 4 percent to 30 percent.
-The percent is the most important number is it determines just how much of your revenue you would be paying to the lender.
+The percentage your funding agency charges you on the merchant cash advance can be anywhere around 4 percent to 30 percent.
+The percent is the most important number is it determines just how much of your revenue you would be paying to the funder.

 Selecting the Amount